 Spotting Saving Opportunities

-For example, you might notice a consistent spike in your electricity bill during certain months.
-This data can prompt you to investigate the cause, such as inefficient appliances, and take corrective action.
-You can also compare your current internet plan against your actual data usage, potentially finding a cheaper plan that meets your needs.
+For example, Pooja, a construction contractor in Surat, might notice a consistent spike in her electricity bill during certain months.
+This data can prompt her to investigate the cause, such as inefficient appliances, and take corrective action.
+She can also compare her current internet plan against her actual data usage, potentially finding a cheaper plan that meets her needs.

 - Usage Trends: Visualisations of your consumption over time help you understand peak usage periods and identify areas for reduction.